 Question: Why does noise worsen migraine?

-Answer: One postulation is that migraine sufferers have a response to sound which isn't like other peoples'.
+Answer: One postulation is that migraine sufferers have a response to sound that isn't like other peoples'.
 This abnormal response to sound is what accounts, in theory, for aversion to sound during migraine.
 So a relationship between the response and migraine has been noted, but the cause is not understood.
-Ninety -five percent of questioners were asked if they would want to be in a noisy area when having a migraine and they responded, "No." They said that they preferred being in a quiet area.
+Ninety -five percent of questioners were asked if they would want to be in a noisy area when having a migraine, and they responded, "No." They said that they preferred being in a quiet area.

-A class of drugs called calcium channel blockers can be prescribed with the result being calcium ions moving into the cells of the blood vessels and heart.
-The vessels then relax easing the migraine and sensitivity to sound.
+A class of drugs called calcium channel blockers can be prescribed, with the result being calcium ions moving into the cells of the blood vessels and heart.
+The vessels then relax, easing the migraine and sensitivity to sound.
 The evidence on all migraines is out to debate.

-Calcium channels are dependent on electricity and this regulates the flow of calcium ions into cells in such channels.
-These channels are also related to muscle contraction, hormone release, and neurotransmitter release, hence, the body may be accentuating noise due to a defect in transmission.
+Calcium channels are dependent on electricity, and this regulates the flow of calcium ions into cells in such channels.
+These channels are also related to muscle contraction, hormone release, and neurotransmitter release; hence, the body may be accentuating noise due to a defect in transmission.

 Sensitivity to Odor